iwebwolverine/courses/solid-principles/liskov-substitution-principle/README.md

 # L - Liskov Substitution Principle (LSP)

 > Subclasses should extend the behavior of the parent class but not change the base code by something different.
+It's possible to change
 > If you follow this principle you will be able to replace a parent class by any of its subclasses without breaking the client code.

 ### Bad Approach